 There’s little better than having a peaceful and comfortable working environment—away from busy family and home life.
 But what if you don’t have a spare room that can double as your home office?

-While working at the kitchen table represents a temporary solution, you’ll likely find yourself quickly yearning for a workspace which is altogether more comfortable and practical.
+While working at the kitchen table represents a temporary solution, you’ll likely find yourself quickly yearning for a workspace that’s altogether more comfortable and practical.

 This is where garden offices can be of service.
 Reduced start-up costs, no travel time, and greater work-flexibility are just a few of the benefits that you can take advantage of when working from home in a garden office.